CSA-OCP-GER/aad-identity-for-developers/challenge-7-oauth2-implicit-flow.md

 &nonce=1234
 ```

-This will return an `id_token`.
+This will return an `id_token`, which the basic profile information for the user.
-TODO: Describe what to do with the token...

 ## Create the request to directly acquire an `access_token` for Microsoft Graph API

-We can directly request an access token by also specifying `token` in the `response_type` field.
-Adding `token` will allow our app to receive an access token immediately from the authorize endpoint without having to make a second request to the authorize endpoint.
+We can also directly request an `access_token` by specifying `token` in the `response_type` field.
+Adding `token` will allow our app to receive an `access_token` immediately from the authorize endpoint without having to make a second request to the token endpoint.
 If you use the token `response_type`, the scope parameter must contain a scope indicating which resource to issue the token for.

 Replace `TENANT_ID` with your AAD Tenant Id and `APPLICATION_ID` with your Application Id.
 Open a browser and paste the request: